Airborne Express Flight 827: Final report

 The accident had been caused by pilot error due to captain Lemming's improper flight control inputs and captain Avery's failure to notice them.
 Another cause was Airborne Express failing to set up a proper program for FEFs, resulting in inadequate training.
 Contributing factors included the stick shaker being inoperative, inaccuracies in Airborne Express' flight simulators when simulating a stall, the compressor stall on the no. 2 engine which distracted the flight crew, the accident occurring at night (which resulted in the flight crew's lack of a visual horizon and other exterior cues), and Airborne Express not requiring flight tests to be completed before nightfall.
-Airborne Express agreed with the NTSB that the pilots used incorrect procedures, but disputed two other findings, citing that Avery did have prior experience controlling a DC-8 during a stall, and stated that the revised stall procedures were fully implemented at the time of the accident.

 Aftermath

 The NTSB issued seven safety recommendations to the FAA.
 The NTSB also reiterated a previous recommendation regarding the angle of attack following the crash of American Airlines Flight 965 on December 20, 1995:

 Require that all transport-category aircraft present pilots with angle of attack information in a visual format, and that all air carriers train their pilots to use the information to obtain maximum possible climb performance.